-• Faulty attribution, a process that works two ways: by blaming failure on a mythical belief or a scapegoat, or by taking (wishful) credit for success

-- Threat rigidity, also known as "hunkering down" or entrenchment.
-This mind-set occurs when already-formed beliefs are retained in the face of conflicting information or even impending failure.
+- Faulty attribution, a process that works two ways: by blaming failure on a mythical belief or a scapegoat, or by taking (wishful) credit for success in a way that inspires overconfidence.
+Both cases reduce incentives to question the real causes of good or bad performance.
+In U.S. Army culture, for example, there is a tendency to attribute success or failure to the technologies of leadership and/or training when there may, in fact, be alternative explanations.
+The Army has a similar problem with nonattribution of its official doctrine (a written source of technology), which is published without proper citation of the sources of knowledge. - Threat rigidity, also known as "hunkering down" or entrenchment.
+This mindset occurs when already-formed beliefs are retained in the face of conflicting information or even impending failure.
 Denying or marginalizing such disconfirming information results in psychological inertia, which is often accompanied by escalating commitment to the failing course of action.
-Using outsiders to assess new information and being open to their findings can help override this type of defensive routine.64 For example, the Army should seek alternatives to assimilative knowledge beyond the readily available pantheon of retired military officers engaged in defense consulting work and those associated with what President Eisenhower dubbed "the militaryindustrial complex."65 Such quasi-insiders bring valuable knowledge about the inner workings and culture of the military, but they may find it difficult to provide the outsider's view that could be more useful in countering threat rigidity. - Excessive use of bureaucratic controls, which occurs when management overuses performance metrics, rules, and regulations that squelch professional knowledge adaptation and increase the probability of transaction-style leadership.
-66 Professional problems often call for non-routine solutions.
+Using outsiders to assess new information and being open to their findings can help override this type of defensive routine.
+For example, the Army should seek alternatives to assimilative knowledge beyond the readily available pantheon of retired military officers engaged in defense consulting work and those associated with what President Eisenhower dubbed "the military-industrial complex."
+Such quasi-insiders bring valuable knowledge about the inner workings and culture of the military, but they may find it difficult to provide the outsider's view that could be more useful in countering threat rigidity. - Excessive use of bureaucratic controls, which occurs when management overuses performance metrics, rules, and regulations that squelch professional knowledge adaptation and increase the probability of transaction-style leadership.
+Professional problems often call for non-routine solutions.
 Yet routine solutions are observable in many organizations' excessive use of management-by-objectives-type performance evaluations as well as statistical controls found in popular concepts such as "reengineering," "balanced scorecard," "Lean," and "Six Sigma."
-Excessive administrative controls on the use of known technology stifle experimentation and innovation; plus, they inhibit learning essential to the production of divergent and accommodative knowledge.
-67 - Myopic decision-making.
+Excessive administrative controls on the use of known technology stifle experimentation and innovation; plus, they inhibit learning essential to the production of divergent and accommodative knowledge. - Myopic decision-making.
 When decisions are tied to an inflexible set of criteria or a set technology, the result is myopic decision-making.
-In this mind-set, learning usually entails comparing the results of a single course of action against potentially factitious standards, thus fueling low-risk, single-loop learning while "discouraging more frame-breaking innovations and change."
-One could argue that the MDMP espoused by U.S. Army doctrine falls into this category.
-69
+In this mindset, learning usually entails comparing the results of a single course of action against potentially factitious standards, thus fueling low-risk, single-loop learning while "discouraging more frame-breaking innovations and change."
+One could argue that the MDMP espoused by U.S. Army doctrine falls into this category. - Impression management.

-• Impression management.
 In this defensive routine, the individual or organization fixates on a facade of performance.
 (In the case of the military, this is often a facade of readiness.)
 This mode privileges form over function, overlooking substantive performance.
 Impression management distorts communications and intensifies information asymmetries among hierarchical levels of organization, thereby inhibiting effective decision-making and fueling suspicions.
-70 Such masquerading amounts to a technology of deception.
+Such masquerading amounts to a technology of deception.